Facebook Pixel Gender & Women's Studies Current Semester Offerings | Western Kentucky University

 GWS 375 American Masculinities

-FACS 495 Family and Relationship Violence
+FACS 495 Family & Relationship Violence Web Course

 A study of the dynamics underlying interpersonal violence and theoretical perspectives regarding the etiology of violent behavior.
 Analysis of behaviors indicative of violent relationships and various treatment modalities as they are applied to individuals and families are emphasized.

-FLK 373 Folklore and the Media
+FLK 373 Folklore & Media Web Course

 Variety and characteristics of folklore in the media including newspapers, television, magazines, comics, movies, photographs, cartoons, and advertisements.
-Colonnade/Statewide General Education Code K-LG
+Colonnade/Statewide General Education Code K-LG Prerequisite(s): 21 hours of Foundations and Explorations Courses, or junior status

 Examines cinema in several regions including China, India, Europe, Middle East, Africa, and Latin America.
 Viewing of representative films accompanied by background readings on history/culture.
 Note: Permission of instructor.